-Chef Robert Adams, executive chef Magic Kingdom -Adams oversees the culinary team in Magic Kingdom.
+Chef Robert Adams, executive chef Walt Disney World Catering Operations – Adams oversees the catering culinary team.
 His training was in Central Florida restaurant kitchens, and he helped open Orlando’s venerable Le Coq Au Vin.
 Adams has been with Disney since 1983, and helped open more than 40 restaurants in the parks and resorts.

-Chef Lenny DeGeorge, executive chef Resorts Food & Beverage - DeGeorge grew up in his family’s catering business, then studied at Johnson & Wales in Providence, R.I.
+Chef Lenny DeGeorge, executive chef Food & Beverage Product Development, Walt Disney Parks and Resorts – DeGeorge grew up in his family’s catering business, then studied at Johnson & Wales in Providence, R.I.
 After graduation he headed to Walt Disney World Resort to hone his skills in Magic Kingdom restaurants.
 At Artist Point at Disney’s Wilderness Lodge, he focused on the cuisine of the Pacific Northwest.

 Chef Todd English, Todd English’s bluezoo – Celebrity chef, restaurateur and TV and radio personality, English opened his first Florida restaurant, Todd English’s bluezoo, at the Walt Disney World Dolphin in 2004.
 Bluezoo’s signature “dancing fish” grill features fresh seafood roasted over an open rotisserie.